Benefits of Reverse Mortgages for Seniors

 I found a handy online calculator on the Wells Fargo Web site: Wells Fargo Loan Calculator.
 I plugged in an age of 65 and a free and clear home worth $500,000.
 For an Annual Adjusting HECM (Home Equity Conversion Mortgage) the calculator returned estimated closing costs of $20,943, with a lump sum payment available of $129,614, bearing annual interest at 8.67%, which could go up as high as 13.67% over the term of the loan.
 The monthly payment available for this loan is $949.
 At age 75, however, that monthly payment jumps to $1,401.

-What Types of Programs Are Available?
+Types of Programs Available

 - Lenders charge a margin, which varies among lenders.